Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

 What do you need to do to work through/deal with the impact of disloyalty?
 Are you being led by someone wiser than you who can share insights and advice with you?

-I’ve come to a close for this article, the first of 3, on Unity!
-I trust that it will stimulate and agitate you to build unity and harmony in your team like the army of Swiss peasants in the Battle of Morgarten!
-Don’t forget that it’s something not only upon which your success depends, but also something you can’t take your eyes off for even a minute, just like Leopold did, the leader of the Austrian army of knights.
+I’ve come to a close for this blog.
+I trust that it will stimulate and agitate you to build unity and harmony in your team like the army of Swiss peasants in the Battle of Morgarten.

 Do you have unity?